TechieNeurons/404CTF_2024_write_up/forensics/darts_bank/README.md

 # Print the result
 print(decoded_text)
 ```
-11. After decoding each base64 blob I have the file of SSL key (*decoded_base64*) which I can load in wireshark in order to decode the TLS communication
+11. After decoding each base64 blob I have the file of SSL key (*ssl_key_logs*) which I can load in wireshark in order to decode the TLS communication
-12. It's not looking decoded but if we go in File>Export Objects>HTTP we have a lot more object than before !
-And we have file from the Hostname dartsbank.challenges.404ctf.fr, let's extract them
+12. It's not looking decoded but if we go in *File>Export Objects>HTTP* we have a lot more object than before !
+And we have file from the Hostname *dartsbank.challenges.404ctf.fr*, let's extract them
 13. We find the flag in the index :)

 ## Little bonus